 - Remainder of the state: $11.80 per hour

-These new rates will remain in effect until December 30, 2020.
+These new rates remained in effect until December 30, 2020.

 Under the New York law of the Minimum Wage Act, all employees in New York State must receive at a minimum the applicable hourly wage rate.

 However, Wage Orders can set industry-specific rates that may differ from the state minimum wage.
-It is important to understand that each industry has a set of rules which can cause issues with minimum wage.
+It is important to understand that each industry has a set of rules that can cause minimum wage issues.

-For examples, here are some exceptions that exist in various industries:
+For example, here are some exceptions that exist in various industries:

-- Individuals who work in the food, hospitality, or service industry may be qualified as tipped employees, meaning that an employer may take a credit towards the basic minimum hourly rate if a service employee or food service worker receives enough tips to meet that minimum and if the employee has been notified of the tip credit.
+- Any individual who works in the food, hospitality, or service industry may be qualified as a tipped employee.
+This means that some employers may take credit towards the basic minimum hourly rate.
+They can only do this if a service employee or food service worker receives enough tips to meet that minimum and if the employee has been notified of the tip credit.

 - Individuals who work in the building service industry may receive an apartment or housing credit which applies towards their wages.

-- Individuals who employ farmworkers may be subjected to additional standards such as living environments for seasonal employees, meals, etc.
+- Individuals who employ farmworkers are subjected to additional standards.
+This can pertain to living environments for seasonal employees, meals, etc

 Industry-specific guidelines on minimum wage and applicable factors are available on the New York State Department of Labor website here.